fauzianshaikh/fauzianshaikh/README.md

 <hr>

 <h1 align="center">Hi 👋, I'm Fauzia Naushad Shaikh</h1>
-<h3 align="center">5 years of experience as a DevOps Engineer with a demonstrated history of working in the software industry.
+<h3 align="center">5+ years of experience as a Site Reliability Engineer / DevOps Engineer with a demonstrated history of working in the software industry.
 Skilled in Google Cloud Platform(Kubernetes), Continuous Integration and Continuous Delivery (CI/CD), Apache Kafka, Jenkins, Git, Bitbucket, Grafana, Terraform.
 Having a firm hold on the Cloud technologies.
 Strong engineering professional with a Bachelor of Technology focused in Computer Science and Engineering from Maulana Azad National Institute of Technology.</h3>

 - 📄 Know about my experiences [Resume](https://drive.google.com/file/d/1a0nMdF_MYj_3Y11c6ctLpXqa7TP7yt8H/view?usp=sharing)